ax-llm/ax/README.md

 ## Why use Minds?

-Large language models (LLMs) are getting really powerful and have reached a point where they can work as the back for your entire product.
+Large language models (LLMs) are getting really powerful and have reached a point where they can work as the backend for your entire product.
 However since its all cutting edge technology you have to manage a lot of complexity from using the right prompts, models, etc. Our goal is to package all this complexity into a well maintained easy to use library that can work with all the LLMs out there.

-## Docs
+## How to use this library?

 ### 1. Pick an AI to work with